Frequently Asked Questions

 To apply or reapply for residence halls, on-campus apartments and family student housing, complete the Residential Life Application/Reapplication and License Agreement and return it with the required fees to MTSU Housing and Residential Life, Middle Tennessee State University, Post Office Box 6, Murfreesboro, TN 37132.

 Or complete the on-line application/reapplication and pay the required fees by credit card.
-Due to space restriction, on-line applications are not accepted for spring terms.

 How do I make reapplication for on-campus housing